Looking for the best way to spend 10 days in Japan? You’re in the right place!

 I can’t imagine doing Japan any other way than with a JR Pass.
 Check out the options (standard and green pass) here.

-Buying a JR Pass in Japan: The Japan Rail Pass be will sold at a higher price and on a trial basis in Japan from March 8, 2019 through March 31, 2021 at major stations and airports.
+UPDATE — Buying a JR Pass in Japan: The Japan Rail Pass be will sold at a higher price point and on a trial basis in Japan through March 31, 2014 at major stations and airports.
 However, if you know you’ll be using one, miiiight as well save a bit of money and purchase it beforehand from a trusted company.
 There’s really no reason not to.

 The public transportation system in Japan is top-notch, and although extremely overwhelming (at first, trust me), it’s by far the best (and most cost effective) option for getting around throughout the country.